 Minibus Handbook - this guidance is for anyone who drives a minibus and transports passengers on behalf of the school or WGSF.
-It is available on FireFly for staff under the minibus booking section.

 Specialist Vehicles - this guidance applies to occupational drivers of vans, grounds maintenance vehicles and agricultural vehicles.

 4. Legislation and Codes of Practice